 Stops to savour:

 - Purmamarca: Wander the artisan market and do the Paseo de los Colorados loop (easy, 45–60 min).
-Go early for pastel light.
+Go early for the best light on the hill.

-- Cuesta de Lipán: Serpentine switchbacks to ~4,170 m; pullouts for photos (and deep breaths).
+- Cuesta de Lipán: Serpentine switchbacks to ~4,170 m; use the pullouts for photos and deep breaths.

 - Salinas Grandes: 215 km² of salt crust.
-Hire a local guide at the entrance—they know the crust, will watch your car, and take those hilarious perspective shots.
+Hire a local guide at the entrance — they know the surface, will watch your car, and can set up those classic perspective shots.

-Altitude notes: You’ll crest 4,000+ m.
-Walk slowly, hydrate, and skip alcohol until you’re back low.
-If you’re sensitive, consider acetazolamide (after chatting with your doctor).
+Altitude notes: You’ll crest 4,000 m+.
+Walk slowly, hydrate steadily, and hold off on alcohol until you’re back at lower elevation.
+If you’re altitude-sensitive, speak with your doctor about acetazolamide before the trip.

-Timing: 9–11 hours with a lunch stop in Purmamarca or roadside at a salt workers’ comedor (basic, hearty).
+Timing: 9–11 hours with a lunch stop in Purmamarca or at a roadside comedor near the salt flats.

-- Cafayate focus: Leave Salta 8 a.m.; stop at Garganta del Diablo + Amphitheatre; picnic at Tres Cruces; lunch + Torrontés tasting in Cafayate; gelato; back by sunset.
+- Cafayate focus: Leave Salta 8 am; stop at Garganta del Diablo and the Amphitheatre; picnic at Tres Cruces; lunch and Torrontés tasting in Cafayate; gelato; back by sunset.

-- Or Jujuy focus: Leave 7 a.m.; Purmamarca stroll + Paseo de los Colorados; up Cuesta de Lipán; Salinas Grandes photo fun; late alfajores in Purmamarca; return.
+- Or Jujuy focus: Leave 7 am; Purmamarca stroll and Paseo de los Colorados; up Cuesta de Lipán; Salinas Grandes photo stop; late alfajores in Purmamarca; return.

 Two days, two flavours